jp1884/jp1884.github.io/_posts/2022-06-01-setting-the-stage.md

 <figure style="padding:40px">
 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fexternal-preview.redd.it%2FPyXi6e-PbiQ5lVM42GQKLLFUas7PP2C3WJ63Nm0Cnu0.jpg%3Fauto%3Dwebp%26s%3Dcd6f8be0c6ebb9972a5e2593a73b806b3833bc90&f=1&nofb=1" alt="Star Wars picture" style="width:100%; padding-bottom: 20px">
 <figcaption align = "center"><b>In Star Wars (1977), delivering the Death Star plans is Prince Leia's and Luke Skywalker one goal.
-We don't see scenes about their favorite food or what their personal hobbies.
+We don't see scenes about their favorite food or their personal hobbies.
 Telling a series of events where heroes try to overcome a problem is why Star Wars is a story we still watch today.</b></figcaption>
 </figure>

 ## Chapter 1 - Storytelling